reconcilerio/runtime/CONTRIBUTING.md

-# Contributing to reconciler-runtime
+# Contributing to reconciler.io runtime

-The reconciler-runtime project team welcomes contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
+The reconciler.io runtime project team welcomes contributions from the community.
+A contributor license agreement (CLA) is not required.
+You own full rights to your contribution and agree to license the work to the community under the Apache License v2.0, via a [Developer Certificate of Origin (DCO)](https://developercertificate.org).

 ## Contribution Flow